asaadsaad/CS472-Auth-Workshop/README.md

 ## CS472-Auth-Workshop
-Create a simple passwordless authentiation workflow for users to signup, signin, and request data from a protected route.
+Create a simple passwordless authentiation workflow for users to signin, and request data from a protected route.

 ## sign-in
 * client sends `{email}` to the web server